Best High-Yield REITs

 These High-Yield REITs are looking like a solid bet to provide consistent long-term income.

-To save you countless hours of research to find the best high yield REITs, we've done the heavy lifting to show you 3 high-dividend REITs to consider buying this month that aren't only in a position to maintain their current yields, but increase dividend payouts over time.
+To save you countless hours of research to find the best high-yield REITs, we've done the heavy lifting to show you 3 high-dividend REITs to consider buying that aren't only in a position to maintain their current yields but increase dividend payouts over time.

 1. Omega Healthcare Investors

-Medical Properties Trust (NYSE: MPW) is a promising healthcare REIT with a portfolio of specialty hospitals and rehabilitation facilities throughout the United States, Europe and Australia.
+Medical Properties Trust (NYSE: MPW) is a healthcare REIT that owns and leases out a diverse portfolio of healthcare properties, including acute care hospitals, rehabilitation hospitals, and specialty medical facilities across the United States and internationally.

 MPW-FFO_Share-vs-Dividend-Rate